brucefan1983/gpuqt/README.md

 # GPUQT

 An efficient implementation of linear scaling quantum transport (LSQT) methods which supports both pure CPU and GPU+CPU computations.
 This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.
-This is a work in progress.
-We aim to complete version 1.0 as soon as the review paper [4] is published.

 ## Related code
 There is an independent code from Stephan Roche's group which might be more comprehensive than GPUQT.
 Here is the link: